CAIDA/catalog-data/sources/solution/how_to_annotate_as_relationships_with_geographic_annotations/Readme.md

 ### Dataset ###
 #### AS Relationships -- with geographic annotations
-The Internet is composed of thousands of ISPs that operate individual parts of the Internet infrastructure.
-ISPs engage in both formal and informal relationships to collectively and ubiquitously route traffic in the Internet.
-These relationships turn into reality when two companies create physical connections between their networks, either by simply connecting two routers in a single location, or connecting pairs of routers in many different cities.
-Understanding the geographic nature of these relationships can facilitate activities such as: realistic simulation of AS path prediction; application performance estimation; predicting the likelihood that two ASes will interconnect; and visualizing the geographic distribution of networks.
+- ISPs engage in both formal and informal relationships to collectively and ubiquitously route traffic in the Internet.
+- These relationships turn into reality when two companies create physical connections between their networks, either by simply connecting two routers in a single location, or connecting pairs of routers in many different cities.
+- Download `as-rel-geo.txt` for as-relationship dataset and `locations.txt` for location file
-More information and download dataset [here](https://www.caida.org/data/as-relationships-geo/)
+- More information and download dataset [here](https://www.caida.org/data/as-relationships-geo/)

 ### <ins> Caveats </ins>